 The tube (underground) service is excellent, relatively inexpensive (buy a travel card) and, in most cases is the best way of finding your way around – certainly in Central London.
 London’s taxi divers – the Hackney carriages that all used to be black but can now be any colour under the sun – can be pricey, but are absolutely brilliant.
 In more than 30 years I have only had two bad experiences of London cabbies – one a complete lunatic who narrowly missed knocking people over and another who took a circuitous route and tried to charge me for it.
 It’s a very bad idea to use unlicensed cabs – they can be cheap, but they’re unregulated, often don’t know where they’re going, may not have insurance – and you just don’t know what you’re getting into.

 Probably the best drive in London, particularly at night, is from Trafalgar Square through Admiralty Arch down the Mall to Buckingham Palace; do it.

 London is at the hub of the national rail network.
 Allow good time if you’re travelling across town (and try to avoid doing it in rush hour, particularly if you have luggage).
-Mainly for the benefit of overseas visitors, Heathrow and Gatwick airports are not in London – but about 20-30 minutes train ride away.
+Mainly for the benefit of overseas visitors, Heathrow and Gatwick airports are not actually in London – but about 20-30 minutes train ride away.
 Stanstead Airport is in Essex and Luton is in Bedfordshire – but there are good rail links.
-City of London Airport is in the East End…
+And the City of London Airport is in the East End…